 Events can be effective ways for organizations to build pipeline.
 A well designed event featuring a topic that has educational interest with your target audience can draw important prospects into a dialog with you and ultimately into your pipeline.
-We’ve run over 50 of them in the past year and can offer this “recipe” for a successful event.
+We’ve run hundreds of them in recent years and can offer this “recipe” for a successful event.

 Think of the event as “adult education”.
 The more you can position your presentation topic in the context of helping your target audience learn something important, interesting and new, the more attractive your event will be.
 Avoid “sales” oriented themes as most people won’t get in their car to attend one, when they know they can just call up a sales rep, or scan the web, to get a sales pitch.
 Think of the difference between Toyota running a seminar entitled “Future Trends in Hybrid Technology” versus a seminar entitled “Why a Prius Should Be Your Next Car”.
 The latter is clearly a sales situation and if you haven’t already decided to buy a Prius, you are likely not interested.
 The former however, positioned as education, has broader appeal, offers the value of informing the customer in an area that can help him/her make better buying decisions.
 Always go with the “adult education” approach.